 Claude McKay (1889–1948), born Festus Claudius McKay, is widely regarded as one of the most important literary and political writers of the interwar period and the Harlem Renaissance.
-Born in Jamaica, he moved to the United States in 1912 to study at the Tuskegee Institute.
-In 1928, he published his most famous novel, Home to Harlem, which won the Harmon Gold Award for Literature.
+Born in Jamaica, he moved to the U.S. in 1912.
+In 1928, he published his most famous novel, Home to Harlem.
 He also published two other novels, Banjo and Banana Bottom, as well as a collection of short stories, Gingertown, two autobiographical books, A Long Way from Home and My Green Hills of Jamaica, and a work of nonfiction, Harlem: Negro Metropolis.
 His Selected Poems was published posthumously, and in 1977 he was named the national poet of Jamaica.

 Two Chapters from "Romance in Marseille"

 Exclusive excerpt from the new Claude McKay novel, Romance in Marseille...